-How to Play MOV (HEVC/H264/ProRes 4K) on Windows Media Player?
+How to Play MOV on Windows Media Player?

-Head over to Windows Media Player official website and you'll find that QuickTime MOV file format is covered by the supported file types.
-However, there are still some problems occured, like "missing codec error", MOV is not recognized by Windows Media player, black screen during 4K MOV playback, etc. Why would these happen?
+Head over to Windows Media Player official website and you'll find that QuickTime MOV file format is covered by the supported file type.
+However, there are still some problems occured, like "missing codec error", MOV is not recognized by Windows Media Player, black screen during 4K MOV playback, etc. Why would these happen?
 How to play MOV files on Windows Media Player smoothly?
-Read this post to find out the reasons and solutions to make MOV files playable on Windows Media Player without such off-putting errors, grounded on your specific mov inputs.
+Read this post to find out the reasons and solutions to make MOV files playable on Windows Media Player without such off-putting errors, grounded on your specific MOV inputs.

 Of course, there will always be unexpected bends in the road.
 Sometimes, your outdated Windows Media Player can't handle the variation of MOV files, e.g., the MOV clip is downloaded from some abnormal websites, encoded by nameless sub codecs or previously merged by different formats.
 A better response to such cases is to download MOV codec for Windows Media Player such as K-Lite codecs, which aims to help you solve such troubles with 90% success rate.

 Method 2.
 Play MOV (HEVC) on Windows Media Player

 You're unable to import HEVC/H.265 MOV files into Windows Media Player on Windows 7 or only get a black screen on Windows 10 while trying to play MOV(H.265/HEVC) files thereon.
 You might wonder why I used to play MOV HEVC/H.265 files on Windows 10 without problem, not the case now.